 - Guaiacum for CTS that is improved by the use of cold applications.

 Castor Oil Packs -- Apply castor oil to a cloth, loosely wrap around wrist, and then cover with Saran Wrap.
-Apply a heating pad for 1 hour, or without using a heating pad, sleep with the application on the wrist.
-Do this for 4 - 5 nights per week until improvement occurs.
+Apply a heating pad for a half hour, or without using a heating pad, sleep with the application on the wrist.
+Do this for 4 to 5 nights per week until improvement occurs.

 According to the National Institutes of Health, acupuncture may help treat CTS.
-Studies suggest that acupuncture restores normal nerve function and can provide long term relief of pain associated with CTS.
+Studies suggest that acupuncture restores normal nerve function and can provide long-term relief of pain associated with CTS.
 Acupuncturists treat people with CTS based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
-In the case of CTS, acupuncturists will often target the liver, gallbladder, and kidney meridians.
+In the case of CTS, acupuncturists often target the liver, gallbladder, and kidney meridians.

 CTS is commonly treated by chiropractors.
 The methods most chiropractors use to treat CTS include manipulation of the wrist, elbow, and upper spine, ultrasound therapy, and wrist supports.
 Two studies support the use of chiropractic treatment for CTS.

 In the first study, 25 individuals diagnosed with CTS reported significant improvements in several measures of strength, range of motion, and pain after receiving chiropractic treatment.
 Most of these improvements were maintained for at least 6 months.